zvi-code/keyspace_tracker/README.md

 Simulate real-world application workloads.
 Track keyspace state and iterate with composable patterns: thread partitioning, Zipfian/hotspot distributions, atomic claiming, sampling—lock-free primitives for building realistic benchmarks.

+Note: Initially this was designed to integrate in https://github.com/zvi-code/valkey-bench-rs, but written as independant tool for other possible usages

 ## Architecture

 ```